thatsOven/opal-lang/README.md

 # this defines the variable and assigns to it
 new int aNumber = 2;

-# this only defines the variable. note that
+# this only defines the variable
-# Python will not recognize this variable until
-# it is assigned
 new str name;

 # var can accept any type